 Finally, age was seen to be a significant predictor of success on simple regression analysis, with younger men having higher anastomotic success.
-It is unlikely that this finding has any clinical significance, especially considering the difference became unsignificant upon accounting for other predictors on multivariate regression analysis.
-Additionally, a larger series found older age was not predictive of pregnancy rates after vasectomy reversals.11 While this series included far fewer EVs than ours, the principle of age affecting anastomotic success does not seem to have a significant effect on success after accounting for other variables.
+It is unlikely that this finding has any clinical significance, especially considering the difference became insignificant upon accounting for other predictors on multivariate regression analysis.
+Additionally, a larger series found older age was not predictive of pregnancy rates after VR.
+While this series included far fewer EVs than ours, the principle of age affecting anastomotic success does not seem to have a significant effect on success after accounting for other variables.

-The patency rate of our cohort (50%) falls within the range of published patency rates for bilateral EV during vasectomy reversal of 40-60%.
-The definition of patency is important to consider when counseling patients.
+The patency rate of our cohort (50%) falls within the range of published patency rates for bilateral EV during VR of 40-60%.
+The definition of patency is important to consider when counselling patients.
 We defined ours as the presence of motile sperm.
-Previously published rates that used presence of motile sperm as a success parameter during EV at time of VR include 52% from a series of 10018 and 44% from a series of 45.19 Our success rate may be on the lower end due to our shorter follow up of 7 months, as data shows that after EV, men can regain patency up to 1 year after surgery.18 Some series report higher success rates, but these largely come from studies that define success as presence of any sperm, and often include EV for idiopathic obstruction, for which patency rates are higher.20 In these cases, EV success rates for primary obstructive azoospermia is often higher due for a number of factors, including better vas length and ability to achieve a tension-free anastomosis.21
+Previously published rates that used presence of motile sperm as a success parameter during EV at time of VR include 52% from a series of 100 and 44% from a series of 45.19 Our success rate may be on the lower end due to our shorter followup of seven months; data shows that after EV, men can regain patency up to one year after surgery.
+15 Some series report higher success rates, but these largely come from studies that define success as presence of any sperm, and often include EV for idiopathic obstruction, for which patency rates are higher.
+In these cases, EV success rates for primary obstructive azoospermia is often higher due to a number of factors, including better vas length and the ability to achieve a tension-free anastomosis.